MengLiu90/Machine_Learning_for_Synergy_Data_Augmentation/README.md

 ## Cross-validation
 This repo conducts 5-fold cross-validation under random split and tissue-level split.<br />
 <br />
-Random split is the method widely adopted in machine learning literature, however, it neglects the fact that cell lines from the same tissue can present in both training and testing sets, which can lead to overlap between these two sets as instances involving similar cell lines tend to have comparable feature representations, such as gene expression profiles.<br />
+Random splitting is a widely adopted method in machine learning literature.
+However, it does not consider the possibility of including cell lines from the same tissue in both the training and testing sets.
+This can result in overlap between the sets, as instances involving similar cell lines tend to have comparable feature representations, such as gene expression profiles.<br />
 <br />
-Tissue-level split partitions the data based on tissues from which the cell lines originate.
-It can eliminate the overlap occurs in random split method.<br />
+Tissue-level splitting partitions the data based on the tissues from which the cell lines originate.
+This method can eliminate the overlap that occurs in the random splitting method<br />
 <br />
-Cross-validation with both splitting methods are provided in the repo to form a comparison.
+The repository provides cross-validation using both splitting methods for comparison.